 Although there are multiple senior living/retirement communities, some apartments, a few mobile home parks, and a rehabilitation nursing home, about 75% of residents own homes.
 Two and three bedroom single-family homes are common.
 Most homes were built well before 2000, and the Lower Union Street Historic District (running along the southern part of Union Street) is full of well-preserved homes from the late 1700s and 1800s.
 Many people commute to the city for work, but it’s a comfortable distance from Boston as well as Plymouth.
-Unfortunately, the taxes are on the high side.

 With easy access to Routes 3 and 139, Rockland is a suburban home base that doesn’t have to be isolated if you don’t want it to be.
 If you love old, classic architecture and are looking for simple pleasures, you might find a home here.